dotenv-org/dotenv-vault/README.md

 ### `dotenv-vault login [dotenvMe]`

-Authenticate your project at Dotenv Vault.
+Authenticate your project at dotenv-vault.

 Example: